Ampere biological solid-state NMR Summer School

 The following scientists have agreed to participate in the solid-state NMR school

-• Zdeněk Tošner, Charles University Prague, Czech Republic
+• Zdeněk Tošner, Simulation and Software, Charles University Prague, Czech Republic

 Topics include among other an introduction into the Hamilton Operator formalism and into time dependent Hamiltonians, theory and application of decoupling and recoupling techniques, solid-state NMR pulse schemes, instrumentation and hardware, data processing, chemical shift assignment strategies and methods for the determination of structures in the solid-state, simulation of pulse schemes and line shapes using SIMPSON, principles and applications of Dynamic Nuclear Polarization (DNP), applications of solid-state NMR in microcrystalline systems, membrane proteins, amyloid fibrils and large soluble protein complexes.